What This Project Is And Why I Did It

 Try to use a framework.
 A useful framework can handle all the trivial details so that we only need to focus on the functions themselves.
 For example, the framework that I used, ThinkPHP, could manage database connections, request routing, interface rendering, etc. Thus, I could begin to code immediately instead of spending a couple of hours to figure out how to connect the database.
 A good framework can also adapt to different development or production environments, so we do not need to worry about moving our application from one production environment to another.

 Try to read documents.
 I know there are many tutorials that can help us begin to program in less than ten minutes.
 However, reading the official documents is still essential because tutorials will not show you everything.
 Reading documents at the beginning is better than struggling with something first and then finding the needed documents.
-Once, I had written a very complicated authorization system before I realized that ThinkPHP had built-in authorization system.
+Once, I had written a very complicated authorization system before I realized that ThinkPHP had a built-in authorization system.

 Try to learn algorithms.
 I did not realize the importance of algorithms before I took the algorithms course.
 I always thought that if the computer was fast enough, it could solve every problem by itself.
 (This is still true for most case.)
 However, there were a couple of times I realized my programs were running too slow (I mean more than one second), but I did not know how to fix them.
 After learning algorithms, I knew that a nested loop was much slower than a single loop.
 And there were serval methods that I could use to convert a nested loop to a single loop.

 Try not to rely on the frameworks.
 Sometimes, a language’s built-in function is easier than a framework’s function.
 So we should not rely on the frameworks all the time.
 Doing so may also make us feel uncomfortable when we need to move to a new framework.
-In this project, I learned the ThinkPHP’s syntaxes before I learned PHP’s syntaxes, even though some of them are same.
+In this project, I learned the ThinkPHP’s syntaxes before I learned PHP’s syntaxes, even though some of them are the same.
 Thus, I relied on ThinkPHP and felt uncomfortable to move to another framework.
-And later when I used another framework called Laravel, I could not help but used some syntaxes from ThinkPHP.
-This bad behavior caused lots of problems, and I spent a couple of weeks to get rid of it.
+And later, when I used another framework called Laravel, I could not help but used some syntaxes from ThinkPHP.
+This lousy behavior caused lots of problems, and I spent a couple of weeks to get rid of it.